Common Pool Pump Problems And How To Fix Them

 The Pool Pump Makes a Noise

 A pool pump can sometimes create noise due to vibration.
 In such a case, inspect the pump’s base for any loose screws and tighten them.
 If a gap exists between the base and the pump, use a rubber mat or pad to fill it and halt the vibration.
-I have used a piece of polystyrene to quieten my pump in the past.
+I have used a piece of polystyrene to quieten my pump.

 Another cause of noise could be cavitation, which happens when the pump doesn’t receive a sufficient water supply within a particular timeframe.
-The impeller will start to spin rapidly with insufficient water, which produces a louder noise than normal.
-This noise usually subsides after a while as the air is purged from the system.
+With insufficient water, the impeller starts to spin rapidly, producing a louder noise than normal.
+This noise usually subsides as the air is purged from the system.

-Another problem could be a squealing noise which would normally mean the bearings are going.
-These can be replaced but personally, I would just change the pump – perhaps for a more efficient variable speed one.
+Another problem could be a squealing noise, which would normally mean the bearings are going.
+These can be replaced, but I would change the pump – perhaps for a more efficient variable speed pump.

 The Pool Pump Doesn’t Pull Water

-If your pump isn’t pulling water, check the pump and skimmer basket for any blockages.
-Accumulated dirt or mud can hinder water flow, causing the pump to stop pulling water.
+If your pump isn’t pulling water, check the pump and skimmer basket for blockages.
+Accumulated dirt or mud can hinder water flow and cause the pump to stop pulling water.

 Cleaning the skimmer and the strainer baskets can resolve this issue.